 Another reason you will need to prune your plant is getting too big for the room it is in or if you see it growing in an un-kept manner.
 Pruning will help control its size and make it more manageable.

 2. Check the extent of damage

 This loosely means that you need to be vigilant while pruning a Split leaf philodendron.
-If half your leaves are discoloured or are beginning to wilt you could trim off that part leaving the healthy part as it is.
+If half your leaves are discolored or are beginning to wilt you could trim off that part leaving the healthy part as it is.